About the Prints:

 The term commonly used for prints of this quality is Giclée.

-Prints on paper: The primary paper used for prints is Hahnemühle Fine Art Pearl, generally from a 24 inch wide roll although sheets may be used when appropriate.
-Prints on paper can be purchased with the following options: unmounted (without any backing, matte, or frame), mounted on an archival backing substrate, matted, varnished (archival acrylic), and/or framed.
+Prints on paper: The primary paper used for prints is Hahnemühle Fine Art Pearl, generally from a 24 inch wide roll although other choices may be used when appropriate.
+Prints on paper can be purchased with the following options: unmounted (no backing substrate, no matte, no frame), mounted on an archival backing substrate, matted, varnished (archival acrylic), and/or framed.

 Prints on canvas: The primary canvas used for prints is Hahnemühle Daguerre Canvas, developed for fine art reproduction complying with the highest archival standards.
 Prints on canvas can be purchased with the following options: unmounted (without any backing substrate or frame), mounted on an archival backing substrate, and/or framed.
 All prints on canvas are finished with an archival acrylic varnish that protects the surface and inhibits UV damage.
 (Prints on paper may also be finished with this varnish - see above.)